bradendubois/do-calculus/documentation/causal_graph_files.md

         - Each variable given should be expressed as ``VARIABLE=OUTCOME``.
         - If there is no "given", the vertical bar "|" should be omitted.
             - **Example**: ``p(Y=y)``

+- **Note**: At present, "outcomes" is still a required part of the probabilistic function variables, though they yield continuous evaluations; provide the "outcomes" field, but leave it empty.